B3n3/Adobe-Launch-Mapping-Table/README.md

 * Starts with
 * Contains

 Further the output can be static or another data element to offer even more flexibility.
 E.g. ideal for implementing multiple marketing pixels.
+Support of Drag-and-Drop for reordering the entries.

 A **detailed walk through** of some use cases can be found in the [Tutorial PDF](doc/mapping-table-tutorial.pdf).